Kitesurfing Mecca

 Kitesurfing at Playa de los Lances, Tarifa, Costa de la Luz, Spain.

-The region’s strongest wind is the infamous Levante, a hot and dry easterly known for its violent gusts.
+The strongest wind in the region is the infamous Levante, a hot and dry easterly known for its violent gusts.
 It is mainly caused by the difference in pressure between the Mediterranean and Atlantic sides of the Strait of Gibraltar.
-The topography also plays a part.
+The topography also plays a role.
 As the wind passes through the Strait, it is deflected by the high terrain on either side, increasing its speed, a mechanism known as the Venturi effect.

 Kitesurfing at Playa de los Lances, Tarifa, Costa de la Luz, Spain.